EDUCAUSE Bylaws

 Article I: Name and Principal Office

-Section 3.
-Other Offices.
-The Corporation may have offices and places of business in such other places within and without the District of Columbia as the Board of Directors may from time to time determine.
+Section 2.
+Offices.
+The Corporation may have offices or places of business in such other places within and without the District of Columbia as the Board of Directors may from time to time determine.

 Article II: Members

-Section 4.
+Section 2.
 Dues.
-The Board of Directors in its sole discretion establishes the structure of dues to be paid by members.
+The Board of Directors in its sole discretion, establishes the structure of dues to be paid by members.
+Dues approval is included in budget approved by the board.

 Article III: Member Representatives and Participation

 Section 2.
 Member Representatives.
-Each Regular Member may designate Member Representatives whose number, duties, privileges, and responsibilities shall be determined by policy of the Board of Directors.
-Primary Representatives shall be Member Representatives.
-To qualify as a Member Representative, an individual must have their primary employment with a Regular Member unless otherwise qualified by Corporation policy as approved by the EDUCAUSE Board of Directors.
+Each member may designate Member Representatives whose number, duties, privileges, and responsibilities shall be determined by policy of the Board of Directors.

 Section 3.
 Communication with Members.
 The Primary Representative for each member shall be the channel for all official business and related communications between such member and the Corporation and shall serve in that capacity until the Corporation is notified in writing by the member of a successor thereto.
 Any communication with a Primary Representative shall constitute communication with such member.